tsackton/taelgarverse/docs/campaigns/dunmari-frontier/mirror-visions/mirror-of-soul-trapping-vision.md

 ---
+headerVersion: 2023.11.25
+tags: [event]
+displayDefaults: {defArt: ''}
+DR: 1748-06-08
+timelineDescriptor: Dunmari Frontier Campaign
-{title: Mirror of Soul Trapping Vision}
+title: Mirror of Soul Trapping Vision
 ---
+# Mirror of Soul Trapping Vision

 [Mirror of the Past](<../treasure/mirror-of-the-past.md>) fades, and you see reflected the interior of [Agata](<../../../people/fey/agata.md>)’s hut.
 Dark, smoky.
 The chair and table all set up as mostly as you saw them.
 There is an [orc](<../../../people/orcs/nogu.md>) sitting in the chair, the big chair that used to be a Dunmari woman.
-The [orc](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) looks battered and bruised, her hands are tied behind her, and [Agata](<../../../people/fey/agata.md>) is holding a jar of a bubbly brown gooey substance and painting it onto her leg.
-As she paints, the leg starts to solidify and turn to wood and then she takes an awl and starts chipping at this [orc](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>)’s wooden leg.
-[Agata](<../../../people/fey/agata.md>) is speaking, but the [orc](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) says nothing.
-[Agata](<../../../people/fey/agata.md>) slaps her, and then turns the mirrors hanging on the wall, says something and the [orc](<../../../species/children-of-the-embodied-gods/orcs/orcs.md>) vanishes.
+The [orc](<../../../species/orcs.md>) looks battered and bruised, her hands are tied behind her, and [Agata](<../../../people/fey/agata.md>) is holding a jar of a bubbly brown gooey substance and painting it onto her leg.
+As she paints, the leg starts to solidify and turn to wood and then she takes an awl and starts chipping at this [orc](<../../../species/orcs.md>)’s wooden leg.
+[Agata](<../../../people/fey/agata.md>) is speaking, but the [orc](<../../../species/orcs.md>) says nothing.
+[Agata](<../../../people/fey/agata.md>) slaps her, and then turns the mirrors hanging on the wall, says something and the [orc](<../../../species/orcs.md>) vanishes.

 Going back in time, you see a [Dunmari woman](<../../../people/dunmari/sura.md>), a strikingly beautiful woman, with high cheekbones, light brown skin, a regal bearing.
 She has a bloody head, and a surprised look on her face almost too quick to notice, as she vanishes in front of the mirror.